Kouek/InteractiveDigitalMontage/README.md

   - Designated image
 - Interactive Penalty
   - "colors" with a-expansion
-  - "colors & gradients" with a-expansion (the best)
+  - "colors & gradients" with a-expansion (**the best**)
   - "colors & edges"  with a-b-swap
 - Gradient Domain Fusion
   - By Eigen3 (fast and worked)
-  - By MySolver (slow and not-worked, hope you can fix it)
+  - By MySolver (**slow and not-worked**, hope you can fix it)

  The Qt part applys QThread, which doesn't block the GUI while processing images, but also adds complexity to the algorithm implementation (intrusive design).<br>
- Though you cannot run the pure algorithm part without Qt, you can still focus on the algorithm only by just reading codes or transferring the codes.
+ Though you cannot run the pure algorithm part (**MontageCore.h and MontageCore.cpp**) without Qt, you can still focus on the algorithm only by just reading codes or transferring the codes.

 ## Start up